mayurt18/blog-platform-laravel/README.md

 php artisan serve
 You can now access the application at http://localhost:8000.

-Usage

-1. Admin Dashboard
-URL: /admin/dashboard
-Manage all posts and comments.

-2. Posts Management
-Create, update, delete, and view posts.
-Assign categories or tags to posts for better organization.

-3. Comments Management
-Add and delete comments on posts.

-4. Notifications
-View notifications for new comments on posts.
-Mark notifications as read.

 Improvements for Scalability
 Database Indexing: Optimized for scalability with proper indexing on posts and comments.